RESEARCH

 The Liberal Democrats in local government

-John’s PhD research was an empirical study of the Liberal Democrats in UK local government that combined quantitative and qualitative research methods.
+John’s PhD was an empirical study of the Liberal Democrats in UK local government combining quantitative and qualitative methods.
 Two published articles drawn from this study analysed how the Lib Dems recruited local councillors given the high costs and often small benefits of service as a local authority member (Local Government Studies, 2001), and evaluated the impact of the party’s strategy of community politics (Local Government Studies, 2001).